Skip to main content

 Utilities

-Some servers require configuration before they can be used:
+Some connections require configuration before they can be used:

-1. Click the Configure button (gear icon) on the server card
+1. Click the Configure button (gear icon) on the connection card

 2. Enter required API keys or credentials